60 built-in functions, all first-class values: pass as arguments, store in containers, alias.

 1 b

-Pairs elements from N iterables, truncating to the shortest.
+Pairs N iterables, truncating to shortest.
+No strict=, pre-validate lengths if needed.

 1 x